julisunkan/CoverWizard/replit.md

 # Overview

-KDP Cover Creator is a Flask-based web application that generates professional KDP (Kindle Direct Publishing) compliant wraparound book covers.
+KDP Cover Creator is a Progressive Web App (PWA) built with Flask that generates professional KDP (Kindle Direct Publishing) compliant wraparound book covers.
 The application creates complete PDF covers with front cover, spine, and back cover sections, including proper bleed margins and spine calculations based on page count and trim size specifications.
 Users can upload separate front and back cover images and customize various aspects of their book covers including dimensions, colors, and text elements.

-The application is now fully prepared for deployment on PythonAnywhere with professional text rendering, exact KDP dimension compliance, and production-ready configuration.
+The application now features complete PWA functionality with offline support, installable app capabilities, service worker caching, and automatic form data persistence.
+Users can install the app on their devices and continue working offline with automatic data synchronization when back online.

 # User Preferences